arpdm/Proxima/documentation/improvements.md

 3. Make sure the power consumption is valid and causes demand to energey sector for each sector []
 4. Move power allocation code to the energy sector instead of having it in the world system []
 5. Add documentation separately for each sector and link to the architecture []
-6. Extract sector dynamic equations and map them to world system definitions
+6. Extract sector dynamic equations and map them to world system definitions []
-7. Document equations for manufacturing, and fuel generation sectors
+7. Document equations for manufacturing, and fuel generation sectors []
+8. Make the policy configurations parameteric in the database []
+9. Add policy description for Industrial Dust Coverage []

+# Components Refactored

+- World System Runner
+- UI
+- Policy Protocol
+- Policy Engine
+- Environmental Policies

+# Components Documented

+- World System Runner